 Author: Stanford Thompson

-Trained as a professional trumpeter, Mr. Thompson has performed with the Seoul Philharmonic Orchestra, Curtis Symphony Orchestra, Lancaster Symphony Orchestra, Symphony in C and recorded on the Ondine label with Christoph Eschenbach.
-Stanford also appeared as soloist with the Atlanta Symphony Orchestra, Ocean City Pops Orchestra and the North Springs Philharmonic.
-He has lead residencies with Philos Brass in Milford, Pennsylvania and Atlanta, Georgia where they performed recitals and outreach presentations, presented master classes, and conducted clinics.
-In the jazz idiom, Stan has performed for the Berks Jazz Festival, performed on the Washington College Concert Series and presented for the opening gala of the Philadelphia Orchestra with the Rittenhouse Jazz Quintet.
+As a trained, professional trumpeter, Thompson has performed with the Seoul Philharmonic Orchestra, Curtis Symphony Orchestra, Lancaster Symphony Orchestra, Symphony in C and recorded on the Ondine label with Christoph Eschenbach.
+He also appeared as a soloist with the Atlanta Symphony Orchestra, Ocean City Pops Orchestra and the North Springs Philharmonic.
+He leads residencies with Philos Brass in Pennsylvania and Georgia where they performed recitals and outreach presentations, presented master classes, and conducted clinics.
+In the jazz idiom, Thompson has performed for the Berks Jazz Festival, on the Washington College Concert Series and presented for the opening gala of the Philadelphia Orchestra with the Rittenhouse Jazz Quintet.

-Stanford is a native of Decatur, GA and holds degrees from The Curtis Institute of Music and the New England Conservatory’s Abreu Fellows Program.
+Thompson is a native of Atlanta, GA and hold degrees from The Curtis Institute of Music and the New England Conservatory’s Abreu Fellows Program.

 I first learned about Project STEP (String Training Education Program) when I was in middle school.
 Being a trumpet player, I knew that I wouldn’t be able to join, but at Interlochen I would get to know one of their students very well and learn that they have helped dozens of students launch careers as professional musicians.